ansys/pystk/doc/source/contribute/user.rst

 ===============

 If you have used PySTK to create something interesting, share it with the rest of the community.
-You can share your work in the `discussions <PySTK discussions>`_.
+You can share your work in the `PySTK discussions`_.
 Include a brief description of your work and any relevant links that others may find useful.